MadPanCake/docusaurus/src/pages/terms-of-service.md

 - You can request a refund for Unlimited Adventures within 30 days of purchase.
 - Violating our Terms of Service or acting with malicious intent may impact your eligibility for a refund.
 - Refund requests are usually processed within 7 days.

+## ⚠️ Discord Account Required

+To use Unlimited Adventures, you’ll need an active Discord account.
+Our licensing system is connected to your Discord ID, which means your access is tied to your account.
+If you lose access to your Discord or are banned, we won’t be able to recover your license or transfer it to a new account—so please keep your Discord account safe and in good standing.